NicoSa/Sudoku-Web-Version/README.md

 Sudoku-Web-Version
 ==================
-We created a web version of Sudoku.
+We created a web version of Sudoku in Week 6 at Makers Academy, London.
 ![](sudoku.png)

 Heroku